 - Provide ongoing, practical training and foster a culture of security awareness through workshops and recognition.

-Common Pitfalls when using OWASP Top 10 Security Risks
+Common Pitfalls When Using the OWASP Top 10 Security Risks

 Treating it as comprehensive security coverage